Becoming a Vendor

 Mondays, 2-5 at Shenendehowa Methodist Church, 971 Rt.
 146

 To become a SFMA member you must be an authentic producer, at least 18 years old, residing and producing your product within Saratoga, Washington, Schenectady or Rensselaer Counties in New York State.

-In 2015, summer market applications are being accepted from January 15 through February 15; winter market applications will be accepted at the beginning of the new year with dates still to be announced.
-Annual dues of $125 must accompany the application, for the membership year running from May 1 – April 30.
+In 2016, winter market applications are being accepted from August 29 through September 21; summer market applications for 2017 will be accepted at the beginning of the new year with dates still to be announced.
+Annual dues of $125 must accompany the application, for the membership year running from Nov 1 – April 30.
 Members must attend membership meetings and participate in the work-share program.

 SFMA membership provides the privilege to attend and vote at membership meetings, run for office and apply for a stall at a SFMA Market.
 Membership does not guarantee you a place at any market.

 Market stalls are awarded by the board of directors using criteria such as but not limited to: